Young Dumb Thrills

 Young Dumb Thrills is the sixth studio album from English pop rock band McFly.
-Their first studio album since 2010 (in nearly ten years), the album was released on 13 November 2020, and is their first under record label BMG.
+Their first studio album since 2010, the album was released on 13 November 2020, and is their first under record label BMG.

-The album debuted at number 2 in the UK selling 20,750 in its first week.
+The album debuted at number 2 in the UK, with 20,750 sales in its first week.
 It became the band's highest charting album since Wonderland in 2005.

 Background

 In November 2010, McFly released their fifth studio album, Above the Noise, which became their lowest charting album in the UK.
 This was followed by a compilation album, Memory Lane: The Best of McFly, in November 2012.
 In 2013, McFly's sixth studio album was put on hold when they teamed up with Matt Willis and James Bourne from Busted to form the supergroup McBusted.
 After two years of touring and a self-titled album, Willis and Bourne's former bandmate Charlie Simpson agreed to return to Busted, thus bringing McBusted to an end.

-On 3 July 2020, McFly announced The Lost Songs, a collection of demo recordings and their first collection of unreleased material in nearly a decade.
+On 3 July 2020, McFly announced The Lost Songs, a collection of demo recordings and their first unreleased material in nearly a decade.
 That same month, the band revealed that their long-awaited sixth studio album would be called Young Dumb Thrills, and also announced "Happiness" as its lead single.
-The track "Wild and Young" was initially going to be released as part of Danny Jones' debut solo album, but was used for McFly's comeback album when the band reunited instead.
+The track "Wild and Young" was initially going to be released as part of Danny Jones' debut solo album, but was instead used for McFly's comeback album when the band reunited.